groupby/searchandiser-ui/README.md

 ###Step 2

-Add the JavaScript that will attach the service to the div's above.
+Add the JavaScript that will attach the service to the `div`s above.

 ```html
 <html>